abalajiksh/website/content/posts/DIY-HPC-Grid-Cluster-Part-1.md

 ### Do I need both x86-64 and ARM Clusters?
 Unfortunately I guess yes, since not all libraries are optimized for ARM but for the other, certain manual tweaking might be necessary. x86-64 computing existed and exists for a long time and many numerical libraries are optimized to take advantage of the architecture.
 So is PowerPC from IBM, however, ARM needs catching up to these optimizations.
 So, I wish to setup a capable single-node cluster with ARM later on.
 I can do so with a Raspberry Pi 4B 4GB RAM I own currently, but I doubt it would run into bottlenecks to run simple programs during testing.

-Fortunately, all the Fujitsu Thin Clients have vPro version of CPUs installed.
-This means remote management of systems is a breeze.
-However, the software choice I made has disabled such features.

 ## Software